Phayuth/Lidar-Jetson-Nano-Matlab-Hector-SLAM/README.md

 ```
 for i=1:{Desire Duration}
 ```
-at the end of for loop, the Result will display on Figure
+At the end of for loop, the Result will display on Figure.
+#### All Set.